Myriad-Dreamin/typst.ts/README.md

 ### Precompiler

-The precompiler is capable of producing PDF and artifact outputs from a Typst project.
+The compiler is capable of producing artifact outputs from a Typst project.
+Thet artifact outputs can be easily distributed to remote endpoints.

 ### Renderer